 While most could have seen his education as a ticket out of the village, he thought of the youth of the village who like him had to walk 8 kilometers to school.
 He then decided to do something about it.
-Equipped with only an old wood as a black board and a few chalks, he started a school for the children in the community.
-Teaching grade 1 and 2, those who were too young to walk 8 kilometers everyday.
-He taught these children until the village got inspired by his actions and went to the district commissioner's office who helped him with books and other learning materials.
-This caught attention of buildOn who last year built the first school block, right next to the tree he taught at.
+Equipped with only an old wood as a blackboard and a few chalks, he started a school for the children in the community.
+Teaching grades 1 and 2, those who were too young to walk 8 kilometers every day.
+He taught these children until the village got inspired by his actions and went to the district commissioner’s office who helped him with books and other learning materials.
+This caught the attention of BuildOn who last year built the first school block, right next to the tree he taught at.
 He continues to teach the children but has now taken on an even bigger challenge.
-He has just finished training for the village's first ever adult literacy center.
-The young tiny man, Richard, the most inspiring person I have ever had the privilege to meet.
+He has just finished training for the village’s first-ever adult literacy center.
+The young tiny man, Richard, is the most inspiring person I have ever had the privilege to meet.